 Operators

-Javascript Operators are used to operate tasks like assign, addition, subtract, compare values, etc. JavaScript has arithmetic, logical, assignment and comparison operators.
+JavaScript operators are used to perform tasks like assignment, addition, subtraction, and comparisons.
+JavaScript provides arithmetic, logical, assignment, and comparison operators.

 Binary operator

-Binary operators required two operands, one before and one after operator. x+y=z
+Binary operators require two operands, one before and one after the operator. x + y = z

 x (operand) +(operator) y(operand)